Life in Mesa > Transportation

 Phoenix-Mesa Gateway Airport:

-Allegiant Airlines offers affordable and convenient flights to America’s favorite small cities including Telluride, Colo. and Honolulu.
-Hawaii.
+Allegiant Airlines offers affordable and convenient flights to over 30 of America’s favorite small cities.

 “Whether it’s the airport or the light rail you’re talking about, there are a couple of things at play here,” said Bill Jabjiniak, Mesa’s economic development director.